 With lots of exposure to these new words, children start differentiating between the categories of things we eat versus things we play with and eventually they will start understanding.

 Over to you

 Does your child struggle with spontaneous communication?
-Do they seems to be stuck using mostly nouns or the "I want" phrase?
-Let me know what you’re finding difficult with in the comments below - I’d love to hear from you!
+Do they seems to be stuck in fringe words?
+Let me know what you’re finding difficult in the comments below - I’d love to hear from you!

 Enjoyed this post?